survivejs/webpack-book/manuscript/loading_assets/03_loading_styles.md

 };
 ```

-When Webpack evaluates the files, first [css-loader](https://www.npmjs.com/package/css-loader) goes through possible `@import` and `url()` statements within the matched files and treats them as regular `require`.
+When webpack evaluates the files, first [css-loader](https://www.npmjs.com/package/css-loader) goes through possible `@import` and `url()` statements within the matched files and treats them as regular `require`.
 This allows us to rely on various other loaders, such as [file-loader](https://www.npmjs.com/package/file-loader) or [url-loader](https://www.npmjs.com/package/url-loader).
 We will see how these work in the next chapters.

 *file-loader* generates files, whereas *url-loader* can create inline data URLs for small resources.
 This can be useful for optimizing application loading.
 You avoid unnecessary requests while providing a slightly bigger payload.
 Small improvements can yield large benefits if you depend on a lot of small resources in your style definitions.